cloud8421/fat-client-boilerplate/README.md

 Run `grunt dist` to have distrubution files ready under `dist`.
 You can use that directory as a baseline for your production setup.
 To test it, you can run `grunt static-server:production` and open [http://localhost:8002](http://localhost:8002).

+### Direnv support

+If you use direnv for your environment variables, a `.envrc` file is added to correctly load npm bin files for you.

 ### Upcoming features

 - cache manifest generation